Waste and recycling

 - End-of-waste Criteria for Aluminium and Aluminium Alloy Scrap: Technical Proposals

-Based on the results of these studies, the first EoW Regulation (333/2011/EC) has been adopted.
-It applies to the EU since 9 October 2011.
+Based on the results of these studies, the first EoW Regulation (333/2011) was adopted and entered into force in 2011.

-A second round of technical studies on waste paper, copper and copper alloy scrap, as well as waste glass (glass cullet) have been concluded:
+Since then, technical studies on waste paper, copper and copper alloy scrap, waste glass (glass cullet) and biodegradable waste have been concluded: